DrVrej/Cheat-Sheet/README.md

-# Cheat-Sheet
+# Cheat Sheets & Notes!
 Bunch of useful cheat sheets for different languages!
+Use this to quickly look for simplified explination for a concept in a language or a function!